 Under 2012 Alternative A, no Section 4(f), 6(f), or historic sites would be directly impacted because there would be no construction activities.
-Two parks, including LWCA-funded Pizzurro Park, are located within the 65 - 70 DNL noise contour for 2012 Alternative A. Noise impacts to parks from 2012 Alternative A are listed in Table 5.7-3.
+Three parks, including LWCA-funded Pizzurro Park, Airport Golf Course, and Brittany Hills Park, are located within the 65 - 70 DNL noise contour for 2012 Alternative A. Noise impacts to parks from 2012 Alternative A are listed in Table 5.7-3.
+The relationship of airport noise and the value and uses at Pizzurro Park and the Airport Golf Course are described under Section 5.7.3.
+That discussion concludes that due to the uses at Pizzurro Park and Airport Golf Course, it is determined that neither the use nor the value of the parks would be diminished by noise levels of 65 - 70 DNL.
+Brittany Hills Park has a recreation center, a playground, and basketball courts.
+These uses are compatible with the noise levels and the value of the park is not diminished as a result of the noise levels that would be present for the 2012 Alternative A condition.

 Six historic structures that are listed, eligible for listing, or possibly eligible for listing in the NRHP would be located within the 65 DNL noise contour.
 Noise impacts to historic structures from 2012 Alternative A are listed in Table 5.7-4.
 2012 Alternative A represents the No Action Alternative and provides a baseline to compare impacts from other alternatives.